What Can Affect Breathalyzer Results in Collin County?

 Alcoholic beverages contain ethanol, a type of chemical compound classified as part of the methyl group.
 A breath analyzer may in fact detect dozens of non-alcoholic methyl group compounds that make a person’s blood-alcohol level seem higher than it really is.
 For example, some breath analyzers detect acetone, a chemical that is often produced in high concentrations by individuals suffering from diabetes.

 What Is in Your Mouth?

 A breath analyzer may also produce a false positive if a person has eaten or taken a single drink just before taking a breath test.
 For example, if you eat a dessert made with liquor, the residual alcohol may produce a breath test result that does not accurately reflect your actual blood-alcohol level.
-Other normal substances in your mouth, such as blood or tobacco smoke, can affect a breath analyzer as well (justifying the popularity of e juice, too).
+Other normal substances in your mouth, such as blood or tobacco smoke, can affect a breath analyzer as well.
 Additionally, any burping or regurgitation may also produce a false breath test reading.

 Software and Design Defects